 Portfolio overview

-In addition to the Department of Industry, Science and Resources, there are 5 entities within the portfolio (excluding subsidiaries), with responsibilities for nuclear and geological science, Australia’s intellectual property rights system and offshore petroleum safety and environmental management.
+In addition to the Department of Industry, Science and Resources, there are six entities within the portfolio (excluding subsidiaries), with responsibilities for nuclear medicine, geoscience, innovations in science and technology, Australia’s intellectual property rights system, offshore petroleum safety and environmental management, and to provide increased flows of finance into priority areas of the Australian economy.

-On 1 July 2022 an Administrative Arrangements Order took effect which changed some of the responsibilities of the Industry, Science and Resources portfolio, (formerly the Industry, Science Energy and Resources portfolio).
-In the October 2022–23 Portfolio Budget Statements (PBS) for the Industry, Science and Resources portfolio, the aggregated budgeted expenses for 2022–23 total $6.7 billion.
-The October PBS contains budgets for those entities in the general government sector (GGS) that receive appropriation directly or indirectly through annual appropriation Acts.
+In the 2024–25 Portfolio Budget Statements (PBS) for the Industry, Science and Resources portfolio, the aggregated budgeted expenses for 2024–25 total $6.3 billion.
+The PBS contain budgets for those entities in the general government sector (GGS) that receive appropriations directly or indirectly through annual appropriation Acts.

 The level of budgeted departmental